 “Um… next time,” I mumbled.
 Then I hopped on my bike and got the hell out of there.
 My thoughts were a tangled mess as I pedaled home.
 First I thought that whatever medication she was on, her doctors either needed to up the dosage or cut it in half.
 Then I thought maybe it was just me.
 Maybe she was flipping out on me because I was unwittingly doing everything wrong.
 That was certainly a possibility.
 Before I’d met her, I’d almost never talked to a girl before.
 And not only had I never had a girlfriend before, I’d never had a female friend, period.
 So maybe I just needed to try harder.

 After two weeks in, she was just getting crazier and crazier.
 She’d fill her schoolbag with disposable cameras, and she would take pictures of me anytime she saw me in the hallway, in the cafeteria, and especially when we were sitting together in the library.
 Snap.
 Snap.
 Snap.
 Pictures of me reading a book.
 Pictures of me picking my nose.
 Pictures of me getting something out of my schoolbag.
 Pictures of me staring at the ceiling.
 Pictures of me looking at someone who just came through the door.
-Pictures every second, but somehow never any pictures of us together.
-Eventually she had at least two shoeboxes of nothing but photos of me.
+Eventually she had two shoeboxes of the most horribly candid photos of me.

 After three weeks I wanted to pull the plug, but I just didn’t know how.
 After four weeks we’d already met each other’s families.
-After fives weeks I feared I was digging myself a hole I would never climb out of.
+After five weeks I feared I was digging myself a hole I would never climb out of.
 She was only growing more and more attached to me, even though I’d still managed to avoid kissing her.
-I was afraid if I did she would imprint on me like a duck looking for it’s mother.
+I was afraid if I did she would imprint like a baby duck.
 And I still didn’t know how soon you were supposed to start kissing when you were going out with someone?
 Was five weeks too soon?
-Were you supposed to really get to know each other first?
+Were you supposed to get to really know each other first?

-By six weeks I was psyching myself up to call it quits, but I didn’t know how to do it exactly.
+By six weeks I was psyching myself up to call it quits, but I didn’t know how or when to do it.
 I sure as hell wasn’t going to go to my mother for advice.
 Ew.
-Not even though Crazy had told me how suicidal she was after her last boyfriend dumped her and how she still thinks about hurting herself.
+Not even though my girlfriend had told me how suicidal she was after her last boyfriend dumped her and how she still thinks about hurting herself.
 Great.
 Another thing I had to worry about.
 But I had to do it.
 I couldn’t take her violent mood swings, her clingy neediness, and the fact that I felt more like a therapist than a boyfriend.
 It was too much, way too much to handle.
 Especially at 15.

 After seven weeks (“seven weeks, five hours and fifteen minutes” to be exact) I biked over to her house for the last time.
 We were sitting in her room and I told her, “we need to talk.”
 Right away she fixed me with that creepy, blank stare of hers.